Towards Safe and Efficient Through-the-Canopy Autonomous Fruit Counting with UAVs: Drone autonomy for data collection

 The experimental vehicle comprises of the following components: a RealSense D455 camera for depth and stereo image collection, a Pixracer R15 flight controller, and a Qualcomm RB5 computing board.
 Additionally, an IDS camera for collecting RGB images is mounted on the side of the vehicle.
 These hardware components, along with the vehicle design, are depicted in Figure~\ref{Fig:hardware}.
 Since both state estimation and local planning rely solely on the outputs from the depth camera unit, this design eliminates the need for additional onboard sensors, ensuring cost and power efficiency, and making the vehicle applicable to large-scale monitoring missions.
 Furthermore, the reliance on vision-based state estimation allows the vehicle to operate in diverse environments, including indoor plant monitoring missions where GPS signals are unavailable \cite{aslan2022indoor}.

-Visual-inertial state estimation is performed using the OpenVINS framework, which we employ for its accuracy and compatibility, enabling seamless integration with our hardware components.
+Visual-inertial odometry is performed using the OpenVINS framework, which we employ for its accuracy and compatibility, enabling seamless integration with our hardware components.
 It is based on the Multi-State Constraint Kalman Filter (MSCKF) \cite{mourikis2007msckf}, which efficiently fuses visual and inertial data to estimate the vehicle’s state.
 The MSCKF method takes inputs from IMU measurements and visual features extracted from stereo images, with the IMU providing measurements at 400 Hz and the stereo images processed at 15 Hz.
 An example of the left stereo camera image with feature tracking is shown in Figure~\ref{Fig:planner}a.
 As a result, the vehicle’s 6-degrees-of-freedom pose, along with its velocities and angular velocities, is estimated in real time.

 In addition to accurate state estimation, obstacle avoidance is crucial for ensuring the safety of the robot during through-the-canopy flight.
-To achieve this, we implement the RAPPIDS planner \cite{bucki2020rappids}, which uses depth images collected at 15 Hz from the RealSense camera to plan collision-free trajecotries.
+To achieve this, we implement the RAPPIDS local planner \cite{bucki2020rappids}, which uses depth images collected at 15 Hz from the RealSense camera to plan collision-free trajecotries.
 This feature allows the vehicle to avoid unexpected obstacles, such as tree branches, while in flight.
 The RAPPIDS planner receives a goal point and conducts local trajectory planning by collision-checking samples of feasible trajectories.
-Using the simulation framework outlined in Section ~\ref{Sec:Sim}, the planned global trajectory is first provided to the planner, and the local planner continuously modifies this path based on depth data during flight.
-The planner samples minimum jerk trajectories, $s(t)$, with duration $T$ using the method outlined in \cite{mueller2015jerk}, where each trajectory is represented by a fifth-order polynomial:
+Using the simulation framework outlined in Section~\ref{Sec:Sim}, the planned global trajectory is first provided to the planner, and the local planner continuously modifies this path based on depth data during flight.
+The planner samples minimum jerk trajectories, then checks each sampled trajectory for input feasibility, speed limits, and collisions.
+The detailed process for feasibility and velocity checking is discussed in \cite{mueller2015jerk}.
+For collision checking, the planner partitions the free space into rectangular pyramids based on the depth image, and a trajectory remains collision-free if it stays within the union of these pyramids.
+This method efficiently reduces the computational cost while maintaining reliable obstacle avoidance.
+More details about this pyramid generation and collision checking process can be found in \cite{bucki2020rappids}.
+The planning process is repeated with each new depth image received to account for the latest obstacle information, and the vehicle follows the previously planned trajectory if no new feasible, collision-free path is found.